 Creating digital notes

 It is very easy to quickly get started in Noteful.
 When you don’t have a lot of time on your hands, you can start taking notes with a single tap.
-You can determine the defaults you want for your quick notebooks; templates you frequently use of course.
+You can determine the defaults you want for your quick notebooks, templates you frequently use.

 When you have a bit of time on your hands, you can customise every important aspect of your new notebook.
 You can: